ViniciusPaldes/personal_guide_tibia/README.md

 ## Features

--Calculator
+- Calculator
--Creature searching
+- Creature searching
--Magics to use in each level for each class
+- Magics to use in each level for each class